 Hoi An is just the most perfect little tourist town we’ve ever visited.
 We left the restaurant in the evening to get some food and we were in love instantly.
 Lanterns dotted the streets in just about every corner, hanging across the roads, on the buildings, in the trees, it was beautiful.
 From the moment we reached the Old Town we were in love.

 We went back into town and spent the whole day walking around and souvenir shopping.
 Vietnamese coffee was on our list and lanterns were on mine!
 We ate lunch overlooking the river with a bucket of mojitos to cool us down, while chatting to a street vendor selling all kinds of snacks.
 It was definitely the highlight of our one week in Vietnam.

 Our last day was spent by the pool of the hotel, the weather was a little dodgy looking so we avoided going into town.
 So we treated ourselves to a massage and a pool day before hoping on our flight from Da Nang to Singapore in the afternoon.
 It was the perfect ending to our amazing one week in Vietnam.

 Hoi An Hotel:

-We both loved our one week in Vietnam so much, we are dying to go back and spend more time there.
+We both loved our one week in Vietnam so much, we are dying to go back and spend more than one week in Vietnam.
 We need to explore the south of the country and even further up North.
-I have never seen more hard working and friendly people than I did in Vietnam.
+I have never seen more hard working and friendly people than we did in Vietnam.

 Have you been to Vietnam?
 What was your favorite part?